D-Tsonev/SEI-Project-2/README.md

 - Include wireframes that we designed before building the app.
 - Be deployed online and accessible to the public.
 - A git repository hosted on Github, with a link to our hosted project and frequent commits dating back to the very beginning of the project.
+- Sick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles

 ## Technologies Used